Gaurav-S-Rao/Gaurav-S-Rao.github.io/README.md

 # Melicious-design
-> It is a fictional company that sells customized cakes to clients
+> It is an E-commerce site that sells customized cakes to clients
 ## Technology used :
 - ### Front-End
   - HTML